aha-app/aha-services/docs/salesforce.md

 ## Configuration

+To use the integration you must first install the Aha! app within your Salesforce account.
+Use the [installation instructions](http://support.aha.io/hc/en-us/articles/203880429) to get the app installed.

 You need to be a Administrator in Aha! to set up this integration.

 1. Add the integration under _Account Settings_ (the Salesforce integration is for the entire Aha! account).
-2. Enter your Salesforce credentials.
+2. Click the _Authenticate_ button to enter Salesforce credentials.
+3. Choose the idea portal that will be linked to Salesforce.
-3. Click the _Test connection_ button to verify your credentials are correct.
+3. Click the _Test connection_ button to verify your credentials are correct and send the idea portal configuration to Salesforce.
 4. Enable the integration.

-To use the integration you must also install the Aha! app within your Salesforce account.
-Use the [installation instructions](http://support.aha.io/hc/en-us/articles/203880429) to get the app installed.

 ## Troubleshooting